top of page

 • Storage of flammable, combustible, toxic, noxious, or corrosive materials, or

-• Housing equipment that generates heat through combustion
+• Housing equipment that generates heat through combustion.

+These areas are regulated because they present a higher likelihood of fire and must be constructed to protect occupants and limit fire and smoke spread.
 What many ASC teams don’t realize is that storage practices can reclassify a space.
 When supplies accumulate in patient care areas, those spaces can effectively become hazardous—without the required construction or protection features.

 In other words, the issue isn’t always the room itself; it’s how the room is being used.